Alobariatrics

 Patients who got their weight loss back on track — and resolved acid reflux, slipped bands, and stalled progress along the way.

 “I had a sleeve 8 years ago and regained 40 lb.
 Dr. López performed a revision to bypass and resolved my reflux on top of the weight loss.
-Down 65 lb at 9 months — and my A1C is normal again.”
+Down 65 lb at 9 months — and my blood sugar levels returned to a healthy range.”

 — Rachel T., Phoenix, AZ (Verified Patient)